Module 2

 Re: FT Alphaville — AI-generated content query

-"NovaTech maintains rigorous human editorial oversight at every stage of content production.
-All published articles are reviewed and approved by our editorial team before publication.
-We'd be happy to arrange a briefing..."
+"NovaTech maintains human editorial oversight at every stage of content production.
+All articles are reviewed and approved before publication.
+Happy to arrange a briefing..."

 Art.
 50(4)